icanzilb/Languages/0-For-Instructor/3-LabInstructions.markdown

 Since the only read-write property is the `constant` of the constraint – this is also the only property you can animate without replacing the constraint with a new one.

-Let’s offset the image by increasing the constant when the user taps the Speaking strip.
+Switch back to ViewController.swift; let’s offset the image by increasing the constant when the user taps the Speaking strip.
 Add in `toggleSpeaking(…)` inside the animation block like so (the code to insert is highlighted):

     UIView.animateWithDuration(1.0, delay: 0.00,
     usingSpringWithDamping: 0.4, initialSpringVelocity: 1.0,
     options: .CurveEaseIn, animations: {

-      self.speakingTrailing.constant = isSelected ? self.speakingView.frame.size.width/2.0 : 0.0
+<span style='background:yellow'>self.speakingTrailing.constant = isSelected ? self.speakingView.frame.size.width/2.0 : 0.0</span>

-      self.changeDetailsTo(isSelected ? kSelectedDetailsText : kDeselectedDetailsText)
+      if isSelected {
+        self.changeDetailsTo(kSelectedDetailsText)
+      } else {
+        self.changeDetailsTo(kDeselectedDetailsText)
+      }
       self.view.layoutIfNeeded()
     }, completion: nil)